sorenpgithub/csc466lab3/README.txt

 ***NOTE***
 The strucutre of the functions and usage of global variables gives rise to concern as well.
-Overall this program needs to be cleaned up.
+Overall this program needs to be cleaned up. randomForest needs a threshold option and the parameter needs to be tuned during the algorithm.

 Further plans or additions:
 -Test and finalize Nocross and allbutone functionality (UNTESTED)